How to Remove and Replace a Toilet Yourself

 Set Toilet in Place with Bolts Extending through the Base

 Pack plumber's putty in flange slots to hold bolts upright.
 Set the toilet in place carefully with bolts extending through the base.
 Press down without rocking to compress the wax ring.
-Replace washers and nuts, tighten, and break off excess.
+Replace washers and nuts, tighten, and break off the excess.
+You are one step closer to learning how to remove a toilet.

 Position Water Tank to Align with Holes on the Base